nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Step 3:**

-`parseCommand` identifies that this is a command to find exercises, so it calls the `parse` method of `FindExercisesCommandParser` on the input.
+`parseCommand` identifies that this is a command to find exercises, so it calls the `parse` method of `ExerciseFindCommandParser` on the input.

 **Step 4:**

 Within `parse`, the keywords to match are added to a `List`, and an `ExerciseNameContainsKeywordsPredicate` object is created based on this list.
-A `FindExercisesCommand` object is created using this `ExerciseNameContainsKeywordsPredicate` object.
+A `ExerciseFindCommand` object is created using this `ExerciseNameContainsKeywordsPredicate` object.

 **Step 5:**

-`LogicManager` then calls the `execute` method of this returned `FindExercisesCommand`.
+`LogicManager` then calls the `execute` method of this returned `ExerciseFindCommand`.
 Within `execute`, `ModelManager`'s `updateFilteredExerciseList` method is called with the `ExerciseNameContainsKeywordsPredicate` object as its argument.
 This filters out the relevant exercises.